kaitlynbillington/geog328_responsive_DMB_wiki/README.md

 *This is the Lab 2 assignment for GEOG 328 at the University of Washington.*

-This repository creates a responsive webpage covering some aspects of the American rock ban Dave Matthews Band.
+This repository creates a responsive webpage covering some aspects of the American rock band Dave Matthews Band.